 After completed excavations and sharing of artifacts with the National Museum, the balance artifacts can be purchased online from these pages.
-These artifacts will be supplied with a Certificate of Authenticity and, if required, an export permit from the National Museum in Malaysia.
+All artifacts with a serial number will be supplied with a Certificate of Authenticity.

 Sten's company; Nanhai Marine Archaeology Sdn.
-Bhd.. works with Malaysia's Department of Museums and Antiquities and can therefore offer a legal Export Permit from the Department when so required.
+Bhd. work with Malaysia's Ministry of Culture, Arts and Heritage and can therefore offer a legal Export Permit from the Department of Museums when so required.
+With this background and expertise, Sten confidently assist international museums to collect and display meaningful and authentic ceramic collections.

-Sten has located number of ancient kiln sites in Thailand and in China were his shipwreck ceramics was made centuries ago.
-He is therefore able to offer absolute provenance on all ceramics sold via Nanhai Marine Archaeology Sdn.
-Bhd. and, with good concience sign every Certificate of Authenticity supplied with all artefacts.
+Sten's additional research include the location of ancient kiln sites (in Thailand and various places in China) where his shipwreck pottery was made centuries ago.
+He is therefore able to offer absolute provenance on all ceramics sold on these web pages and with good conscience sign every Certificate of Authenticity supplied with all artefacts.

 The maritime archaeology of Sten Sjostrand has led to major advances in the study of Asian trade and trade ceramics in Southeast Asia.
 His meticulous documentation of a series of nine shipwrecks from the 11th to 19th centuries reveals the early dominance of Chinese trade ceramics, a subsequent loss of the Chinese monopoly in the late 14th century when Southeast Asian ceramics entered the market, the basic parameters of the Ming gap shortages of the 14th-15th centuries, and a resurgence of Chinese wares in the 16th and 17th centuries.
 Just as important, Sjostrand freely shares the information from his discoveries.
 Researchers are welcome at his headquarters where he documents his finds and patiently answers the queries of others.
 A lifetime’s experience with the sea and sailing allows Sjostrand to bring new understanding to ancient ship construction, and his voluminous reading allows him to set the ships and their cargoes in historical perspective.